USB, Thunderbolt?

 NAS devices are very trendy these days; many people find the convenience of a wireless backup to be alluring.
 Based on user feedback, however, we discourage people from relying on NAS devices for their primary backup for several reasons:

-• Periodically validating the integrity of data on a NAS device may be impractical due to network performance.
+- Periodically validating data integrity on a NAS device may be impractical due to network performance.

-For primary backups, we recommend that you procure a USB or Thunderbolt hard drive and create a backup on that locally-attached disk.
+For primary backups, we recommend procuring a USB or Thunderbolt hard drive and creating a backup on that locally attached disk.

 NAS devices that we specifically do not recommend